jaayjee/XxJustKiddingKubexX/README.md

 - Click `Push Changes`
 - Navigate to the [Pull Request page](https://github.com/jaayjee/XxJustKiddingKubexX/pulls) and click `New pull request`
 - Select your new branch as the `Compare` and click `Create pull request`
 - Wait for Approval.

-#### Advanced
-yktv

-### Updating a Cube
-#### I do not want to do any nerd shit
-Here is how to go from not knowing what jacob is talking about to submitting a change for an existing cube:

-- Make an account on [Cube Cobra](https://cubecobra.com/user/register)
-- Clone the exiting cube
-- Modify the cube
-- Under the `List` tab for your cube, click `Import/Export` and under `Export` click `Comma-Separated (.csv)`
-- Make an account on [GitHub](https://github.com/signup)
-- Navigate to [the repo](https://github.com/jaayjee/XxJustKiddingKubexX) and then the `cube.csv` that you want to edit
-- Click the edit pencil
-- Paste the contents of your exported cube (`.csv` file)
-- Click `Commit Changes`
-- Select `Create a new branch for this commit and start a pull request` and click `Propose changes`
-- Click `Create pull request`
-- Wait for Approval.